 Register Cliff State Historic Site

-Hundreds of names are visible at the historic site.
+Hundreds of names are visible at the historic site

 Today, more than 175 years since the great migration west, over 700 names can still be seen on the cliff and nearby rock outcroppings.
 Knowing how many people left their mark on the rock is impossible.
 But it is known, at one time, the names included dates as early as 1829 and one reportedly from 1797, both of which were judged to be authentic.
 That would mean non-native people passed by here well before Lewis and Clark trekked to the Pacific Ocean.
 The people would have likely been mountain men involved in the fur trade.
 Most still visible names today were carved during the 1840s and 1850s when the Oregon Trail was at its height.

 As the use of the Oregon Trail declined, the rock lived on.
 Others, such as soldiers at Fort Laramie, ranchers, and cowboys, scratched their names into the rock.
 There are believed to have been some Native American petroglyphs at one time as well.
-Those are long gone, however, either eroded or carved out of emigrants.
+Those are long gone, however, either eroded or carved out by emigrants.

-Hundreds of thousands of people traveled the Oregon Trail.
+Hundreds of thousands of people traveled the Oregon Trail

-As we walked along the limestone bluff, some of which was protected from graffiti with a metal fence, it was incredible to think of all the stories that were not only written down but also passed through here.
+As we walked along the limestone bluff, some of which was protected from graffiti with a metal fence, it was incredible to think of all the stories that were not only written down but that also passed through here.
 As many as 500,000 people came along the Oregon Trail, many of whom would have rested their heads and walked along the same paths we were on that very afternoon.

 We spent about an hour at the site, reading the names etched in history: James Huge, E. Hoover (1865), G.O.
 Willard (1844), G. Root (1844), L.J.
 Masti (1851), J.W.
 Roll (1857 U.S. Post), and so many more.